You are not alone with depression as an entrepreneur

 Our brains can develop a habit and often that habit is to seek out and focus on the crappy at the expense of the amazing.
 This can happen to such an extent that our brains develop a knack for immediately dismissing any and all amazingness as soon as it appears but we can change this.

 If this happens to you -even a bit, you can train your brain out of that habit.
 One way is to use a “Happy” journal make it your Little Book of Awesome.
 This can be paper or electronic.
-Every single time a client gives you a complement, says something nice in an email or on the phone -write that down or record it on your phone.
+Every single time a client gives you a compliment, says something nice in an email or on the phone -write that down or record it on your phone.
 These are your amazing true facts of wonderfulness.

 THEN review that puppy often.